jjalvarezl/JjalvarezlPDFjsViewerBundle/README.md

 Please email me if you see something wrong or abnormal.

-You can always be a contributor.
+You can always be a contributor or you can [add an issue here](https://github.com/jjalvarezl/JjalvarezlPDFjsViewerBundle/issues)